-2022 Strategic Realignment
+2022 Strategic Realignment Amendment

 On May 3, 2022, our Board of Directors approved a program (the "2022 Strategic Realignment") to strategically realign our resources in order to accelerate and grow our investments in our largest growth opportunities while streamlining our operations.
-This program is in support of the 2022 strategic initiatives to simplify our business and accelerate the integration of recent acquisitions, and will help to drive the financial outcomes of sustainable growth and improved profitability and cash flow.
-The 2022 Strategic Realignment program includes a targeted realignment and reduction of headcount, facilities and other third-party spend.
+On November 2, 2022, our Board of Directors approved an amendment to the 2022 Strategic Realignment program to include additional targeted realignment and reduction of headcount and other third-party spend.
+See Note 18 in the notes to our condensed consolidated financial statements included in this Quarterly Report on Form 10-Q for details on the 2022 Strategic Realignment and Note 19 for details on the 2022 Strategic Realignment amendment.